yousufftekhne/contentgenerator/README.md

 # Content Generator for Marketing Purposes

-This repository contains the "Content Generator for Marketing Purposes," a multi-application system designed to generate marketing content based on user selection.
+This repository contains the "Content Generator for Marketing Campaign", a multi-application system designed to generate marketing content based on user selection.
 The system consists of three separate applications:

 1. **Backend**: Handles data management and stores content templates.
 2. **Middleware**: Provides AI services for content generation.